platecms/plate-api-docs/source/includes/_attachments.md

 Parameter | Description | Constraints
 --------- | ----------- | -----------
-title      | The title of the new attachment | Not null. attachment_folder_id | The id of the attachment folder to which the new attachment belongs | Id of an existing attachment folder. file      | The new attachment.  | Required
+title      | The title of the new attachment | Not null. file      | The new attachment.  | Required

 ### Alternative endpoints